Apex Personal Fitness

 Boutique studios and independent trainers charge premium rates ranging from $75 to $150+ per session.
 These higher prices theoretically reflect smaller client loads, more personalized attention, and superior trainer qualifications.
 Sometimes that’s accurate.
 Sometimes you’re simply paying for nicer towels and a more expensive zip code.
 The independent market lacks any pricing transparency, making comparison shopping genuinely difficult.

 Specialty training facilities occupy middle ground with various pricing approaches.
 Some mirror commercial gym per-session models.
-Others, like Apex Personal Fitness, use monthly membership structures that include training rather than charging separately for each session.
+Others, like Apex Personal Fitness, charge a flat monthly rate for coached sessions rather than billing separately for each visit.
 These alternative models often deliver dramatically better value for clients who train consistently.

 SettingPer-Session CostTypical PackageHidden FeesBest For